claire-manassanan/RL-bot-showdown/README.md

 - stablebaselines3
 - poke-env

-To start, just follow these steps.
-First, install the libraries:
+Or just install those with pip:

 ```bash
 pip install -r requirements.txt
 ```
+### Training and Evaluation
 Start your own local server by typing this command:

 ```bash